libp2p/specs/multistream-2.0/spec.md

    IDs are chosen by the *receiver* means that the receiver can reuse the same IDs for all connected peers (reusing the same hardware routing table).

-Note: This *also* used to use 16 bit numbers.
-However, again, most peers will have <= 128 protocols.
-Worse, peers may want to use multistream as a more general-purpose stream router and may need to repeatedly allocate and then deallocate contextual IDs.
-At the end of the day, it's probably better to just be flexible.

 ### Speculative Stream